National Black Catholic Congress

 The National Black Catholic Congress (NBCC) is a Black Catholic advocacy group and quinquennial conference in the United States.
 It is a spiritual successor to Daniel Rudd's Colored Catholic Congress movement of the late 19th and early 20th century.

 It was founded in 1987 by the National Association of Black Catholic Administrators (NABCA), the National Black Catholic Clergy Caucus (NBCCC), and the National Black Sisters Conference (NBSC).
 Bishop John Ricard, SSJ served as NBCC president from its founding until 2017.

 Its mission is to improve and enrich the lives of African-American Catholics, operating in close cooperation and coordination with the Black Bishops of the United States Conference of Catholic Bishops (USCCB) and receiving funding from the Black and Indian Mission Collection.

 Six NBCC congresses have been held as of 2021, occurring every five years (though delayed one year recently, to 2023, due to the COVID-19 pandemic).

 History

 Background

 The historical precedent for the Congress emerged from the Colored Catholic Congress that took place on January 1–4, 1889.
-The National Black Catholic Congress was founded< Daniel Rudd, a Black Catholic journalist and activist from Kentucky (though based elsewhere throughout his life).
+The National Black Catholic Congress was founded by Daniel Rudd, a Black Catholic journalist and activist from Kentucky (though based elsewhere throughout his life).
 His movement lasted only a few years before folding for unknown reasons.

-During the Black Catholic Movement of the late 60s to early 90s, the National Office for Black Catholics (NOBC) emerged, as did a National Black Catholic Conference and National Black Catholic Lay Caucus.
+During the Black Catholic Movement of the late 60s to early 90s, the National Office for Black Catholics (NOBC) emerged.
 Leadership disputes foiled the lay caucus, however, and the NOBC eventually folded as well, giving way to NABCA, an organization made up of all the African-American diocesan front office professionals in the US.